 What FreshBooks features do your clients like best?

 Joshua: What’s helpful, especially for those clients that are doing their own bookkeeping, is that standardized chart of accounts, where it’s already organized for them, and they’re not having to think through where things go.
 They just have to decide what the best categorization for it is.
 And in doing so, they’re put in the right spot in the books, and we’re not having to go through and clean things up or change a lot of things.
 Everyone’s doing the same thing, which makes it easy for us to pick up and know what’s going on.

 Why did you decide to join the FreshBooks Accounting Partner Program?

 Joshua: We want to get closer to the software companies that we work with because you can get the help you need to learn more about how to use the software effectively with your clients.
 We joined FreshBooks’ Accounting Partner Program because we use the product; we like the product.

 How does being part of the Accounting Partner Program help support your business?

 I just had a talk with someone at FreshBooks today.
-They know my business, what we’re trying to do and they’re trying to figure out the best way to support us.
+They know my business and what we’re trying to do, and they’re trying to figure out the best way to support us.
 With other cloud-based accounting providers, they have no clue.
 They don’t care about us, and we don’t feel supported.
 And if I don’t feel supported and the company doesn’t care, it’s like, why would I want to work with them?